Students or Customers? The Term Makes a Difference

-Alexandros M. Goudas February 2017
+Alexandros M. Goudas (Working Paper No. 4) February 2017

-An even better but little-known example of the effect of nomenclature on policy involves the story of “death panels,” a term you may recall from 2009.
-NPR’s Planet Money podcast first detailed this fascinating story, but an overview of it can be read here as well.
+An even better but little-known example of the effect of nomenclature on policy involves the story of death panels, a term one may recall from 2009.
+NPR’s Planet Money (“Episode 521,” 2014) podcast first detailed this fascinating story, but an overview of it can be read here as well.
 Essentially, a hospital in La Crosse, Wisconsin found that it could reduce the total cost of healthcare spending by about a quarter if staff were able to convince most residents to sign end-of-life documents, such as living wills.
 The hospital targeted these documents because approximately 25% of healthcare spending is used in the final year of life, mostly by prolonging people’s lives when no one knows whether they wish their lives to be prolonged.
-Through a culture change in the small town, brought about mainly by nurses educating patients, almost every resident voluntarily signed one (96% in LaCrosse versus 50% overall in the US).
+Through a culture change in the small town, brought about mainly by nurses educating patients, almost every resident voluntarily signed one (96% in La Crosse versus 50% overall in the U.S.).
 In fact, it became a regular topic of conversation among townspeople, and they believe it has helped their lives overall.

-Likewise, the use of the term “customers” for students will have real-life consequences.
+Likewise, the use of the term customers for students will have real-life consequences.
 Before discussing those consequences, however, the reason why the use of the term can have such a negative impact on education needs to be fully understood.

-It has to do with a set of accepted societal norms that an institution automatically agrees to when its leaders decide to call students “customers.”
+It has to do with a set of accepted societal norms that an institution automatically agrees to when its leaders decide to call students customers.
 When a student becomes a customer, this denotes a certain relationship the institution will have with that customer.
 The institution then becomes a business that wants to attract and retain the customer.
 The end goal for the business is to generate profit and have high performance marks, and the end goal for the customer is to get what they want, in this case, grades and a degree.
-The relationship is often characterized as the “commercial model.”
+The relationship is often characterized as the commercial model.

 This business-customer model works very well for most products and some services in the capitalistic free-market economy we have in the US.
 Take Amazon, for example.
 They compete for customers by attempting to offer cheaper products compared to Target or Walmart.
 If a product is cheaper at one site or store, customers win, and the business that is most able to juggle spending, revenue, and low prices will ultimately win as well.
 Of course, this system has unintended consequences for employees, customers, and communities, but strictly looking at the commercial model in terms of cost per product, the self-interest-based competition for goods and basic services can often create a win-win for both parties.
 It is the heart of capitalism.